 Because country style ribs are relatively unknown compared to other cuts, you may struggle to find them ready-made from trusted online meat markets.

-Here are two online outlets that you can trust that sell good quality Chuck Eye steaks:
+Here is one online outlet that you can trust that sell good quality Chuck Eye steaks:

 At the time of writing, Chuck Eye steaks were priced at $16 per lb.
 Country-style ribs ready cut were unavailable.

 Portion Size — How Many Country Style Ribs Per Person?